prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 Now you should request the ad from GAM.
 If the `GAMRequest` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.

 Be sure that you make the ad request with the same `GAMRequest` object that you passed to the `fetchDemand` method.
 Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.

+#### Step 6: Adjust the ad view size
+{:.no_toc}

+Once an app receives a signal that an ad is loaded, you should use the method `AdViewUtils.findPrebidCreativeSize` to verify whether it's Prebid's ad and resize the ad slot respectively to the creative's properties.

 ## Video Banner